Supersaturated Calcium Phosphate for Prevention and Treatment of Oral Mucositis

 · Raising the pH of the xerostomic oral cavity, helping to avoid mucosal injury and providing a more hospitable environment to favorable organisms.

 SalivaMAX® is an FDA approved supersaturated calcium phosphate rinse now available by prescription.
 It is indicated for oral mucositis, xerostomia and hyposalivation.
-You can download your prescription HERE or request a personalized prescription pad for your office by contacting us at email@example.com.
+You can download your prescription on the image below.